Educational Opportunity Program

 - Federal Tax Return Transcript: A copy of your parent's signed federal tax return transcript.
 If the family is able to use the IRS Data Retrieval Tool (IRSDRT) to complete the financial section of the FAFSA we do not need a copy of the tax transcript.
 We can begin the review process with a copy of parent and/or student tax returns but must have transcript or IRSDRT information to complete the process.

-- Non-filing statement: If your parent(s) indicated they would not be filing taxes for the year they must file an IRS form 4506T and supply the documentation received from the IRS. * Note this form needs to be submitted even if you didn’t file.
+- Non-filing statement: If your parent(s) indicated they are not filing taxes for the year then an IRS form 4506T must be filed.
+The documentation received from the IRS will need to be forwarded to the Financial Aid Office. * Note this form needs to be submitted even if you didn’t file.
 The document received from the IRS will verify you did not submit a tax return for the requested year.

 - Form W-2: Copy of all W-2s